 - Does your child need to be taking a fluoride supplement?
 Supplements must be prescribed by your dentist and are most likely unnecessary if you live in an area with fluoridated water.

 Here at Boyett Family Dentistry, Dr. Boyett and her team of warm and caring hygienists are always available to answer any questions you may have about the safety of using fluoride in your child’s oral care.
-And if your little one is showing off newly budding teeth, call our office at 863-294-9200 and schedule a new memory for the scrapbook: baby’s first dentist appointment.
+Call our office at 863-294-9200 and schedule an appointment.